SempronChip/engr3/README.md

 ### Reflection

 This assignment was the product of a collaborative effort between me and Asher.
 This allowed us to hammer out this assignment in the course of one class, but we did run into a few problems with the method for tracking the location of the rotary encoder.
-I found it very interesting that this assingment was a repeat from last year, but written in circuit python instead of arduino code.
+I found it very interesting that this assignment was a repeat from last year, but written in circuit Python instead of Arduino code.

 ---